picrazy2/RescueTimeAnalysis/README.md

 - Then run `python3 combine_data.py` to combine all data from all files into one csv, `all_data.csv`.

 ### Directions for analysis
+- Run `python3 analysis.py`.
+All data will be analyzed first, and specific data (e.g. specific time periods, categories, actvities) can be analyzed by following the instructions in the command prompt.

 ### Directions for kmeans